Key takeaways:

 How do security cameras work?

-Security cameras operate by capturing images or video through a lens, which focuses light onto a sensor that converts it into electrical signals.
-These signals are then processed into video files, which can be stored, viewed, or transmitted in real time.
+Security cameras operate by capturing images or video through a lens.
+The lens focuses light onto a sensor, which converts it into electrical signals.
+These signals are then processed into video files, which can be stored, viewed, or transmitted in real-time.

 Depending on the camera type, footage may be transmitted via wired connections, WiFi, or IP networks, each offering different levels of quality and ease of installation.